g0r0ch/matplot/README.md

   the set_xscale() and set_yscale() methods and their parameters: 'linear', 'log', 'symlog', as well as named parameters: base, subs, linthresh, linscale.
 The loglog() function

+7.Standard text elements
+  The methods are considered: grid(), figtext(), suptitle(), set_xlabel(), set_ylabel(), xlabel(), ylabel(), text(), annotate().
+Properties for the design of text elements: alpha, backgroundcolor, color, fontsize, fontweight, position, visible and others.
+For more information about them, see the documentation.